-General corporate expenses consist primarily of occupancy costs, such as rent and utilities.
+General corporate expenses consist primarily of occupancy costs, such as rent and utilities, and CECL expenses.
 These costs are largely fixed and, therefore, do not vary significantly with premium volume but do vary with the Company's changes in properties held for investment.
-Our general corporate expenses increased by \$53,000, or 7.4%, in 2022 as compared to 2021.
+Our general corporate expenses increased by \$7,000, or 0.9%, in 2023 as compared to 2022.
+In light of a potential proxy contest initiated by an activist investor, we anticipate higher levels of professional other related expenses in 2024.